-Few shareholders would be pleased to read that earnings per share are lower over three years.
+Sadly for shareholders, earnings per share are actually down, over three years.
 There's no doubt that the silver lining is that revenue is up.
 But it isn't sufficiently fast growth to overlook the fact that earnings per share has gone backwards over three years.
-So given this relatively weak performance, shareholders would probably not want to see high compensation for the CEO.
-We don't have analyst forecasts, but you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.
+These factors suggest that the business performance wouldn't really justify a high pay packet for the CEO.
+We don't have analyst forecasts, but you might want to assess this data-rich visualization of earnings, revenue and cash flow.

 Has Senetas Corporation Limited Been A Good Investment?

-Arguably worse, investors are without a positive return for the last three years.
-In our opinion the CEO might be paid too generously!
+The company isn't growing EPS, and shareholder returns have been disappointing.
+Suffice it to say, we don't think the CEO is underpaid!
 Whatever your view on compensation, you might want to check if insiders are buying or selling Senetas shares (free trial).

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.